 Students applying for Music courses require ABRSM instrument Grade 8 merit or Grade 7 distinction, and ABRSM Theory Grade 5 merit.
 An audition video may also be required to demonstrate suitability for the programme.

 Mature students who will be over 21 at the point of entry should apply using the standard application process.
 They may also be required to take part in an interview or audition and/or provide a piece of assessed written or practical work.

 Interviews do not form part of our standard admissions process.
-However, in some cases, an applicant may be invited for an interview if it will help inform whether or not an offer should be made.
-Additional information such as a personal statement and/or references may also be sought to inform the decision making process.
-In such cases, Skype interviews are normally arranged to seek further evidence by discussion with the applicant that they have:
+However, in some cases, an applicant may be invited for an interview if it will help inform whether an offer should be made.
+In some cases, additional information such as a personal statement and/or references may also be sought to inform the decision-making process.
+Interviews are normally arranged by Skype to seek further evidence by discussion with the applicant that they have: